CoFly-Project/Vegetation-Indices/README.md

 # Vegetation Indices

-The main objective of this module is to enhance the capacities of the CoFly Project towards a cognitive precision agriculture system, in order to estimate the vegetation health of the examined field region.
-To achieve that, the given input image is further processed by the *__Vegetation Indices (VIs)__* module in order to extract the *__VIs maps__* and their corresponding *__indices arrays__*.
-The available indices are shown in the Table 1.
+The main objective of this module is to estimate the vegetation health of an examined field region by calculating a set of Vegetation Indices (VIs).
+To achieve that, an input RGB image is processed in order to extract the following VIs:

 <div align="center">